sw360/sw360portal/README.md

 	-Dmaven.test.skip=true

 You will find more details on the scripts and deployment in the shell script in the scripts folder.
+There is the ```dirs.conf``` for the directories or file paths used by the scripts.

 Note that in general